 401.01 Filing Receipts

-The applicant or its attorney should immediately review the summary of the filed information for accuracy.
+The applicant or its attorney should immediately review the summary of the application data for accuracy.
 If the information in the summary is inconsistent with the information transmitted by applicant, the applicant or attorney should notify the USPTO by sending an e-mail message to TEAS@uspto.gov.

 For §66(a) applications (i.e., requests for extensions of protection of international registrations to the United States), the USPTO sends a filing receipt to the correspondence address of record.
 See TMEP §§1904.02(i) regarding the correspondence address in §66(a) applications.

 The applicant or its attorney should review the information on the filing receipt for accuracy and notify the USPTO in writing of any discrepancy.
-A request for correction of a filing receipt should be directed to the Commissioner for Trademarks, P.O.
-Box 1451, Alexandria, Virginia 22313-1451, or sent via e-mail to TMfilingreceipt@uspto.gov.
+A request for correction of a filing receipt should be sent via e-mail to TMfilingreceipt@uspto.gov or mailed to the Commissioner for Trademarks, P.O.
+Box 1451, Alexandria, Virginia 22313-1451.
 See TMEP §1904.13(b) regarding corrections to §66(a) applications.

 Paper Applications Under §1 or §44